Seteco/Somorrostro/netdata-OOMScore.md

 #### OOM score and systemd

 netdata will not be able to lower its OOM Score below zero, when it is started as the `netdata` user (systemd case).

-To allow netdata control its OOM Score, you will need to edit `/etc/systemd/system/netdata.service` and set:
+To allow netdata control its OOM Score in such cases, you will need to edit `/etc/systemd/system/netdata.service` and set:

 ```
 [Service]